Astros kick off road trip in Arizona after brutal home losses

 - Sunday, 3:10 p.m.: Astros' Justin Verlander (4-0) vs. Diamondbacks' Matt Koch (1-0)

-Houston will be the second straight opponent that the Diamondbacks will face that involves a participating team from the previous year's World Series.
+Houston will be the second straight opponent that the Diamondbacks face that involves a participating team from the previous year's World Series.

-In addition, Houston will face off a batting order that boasts red-hot hitters A.K.
+In addition, Houston will face off a batting order that boasts red-hot hitters A.J.
 Pollock, David Peralta, and Paul Goldschmidt.
 Pollock leads Arizona in hits with 35 and RBIs with 25.

 READ MORE: